IDMNYU/DM2193FA2014/midterm/johnny/README.md

 ## Midterm Deliverables

-This folder is a template for your midterm deliverables.
-It contains individual README files for each section of the midterm.
+This folder is a template for your deliverables.
+It contains individual README files for each section.

 1. [Wireframes](./wireframes)
 2. [Designs](./designs)